 Read more about content modeling and the tools we offer for facilitating this process in our Best Practices section.
 There’s also our Content Modeling 101 blog post that includes a free downloadable PDF.
-Finally, you can check out our livestreams demonstrating content modeling for Crystallize, one of which is linked below:
+You can also check out our livestreams demonstrating content modeling for Crystallize, linked below:

 Once you’ve determined your content structure, it’s time to implement it within your Crystallize catalogue.
 The first step is defining shapes for your catalogue items (products, documents, and folders).
 You can think of shapes as flexible templates.
-Each one is made up of components (ex. text, images, numeric values) that you arrange and configure as desired.
+Each one is made up of zero or more components (ex. text, images, numeric values) that you arrange and configure as desired.

-To get started, open up the Crystallize PIM user interface and click the Shapes button on the left side of the screen.
+To get started, open up Crystallize and click the Settings button on the left side of the screen.
 From there, choose Shapes.
 You can also bring up the command palette with CTRL+K or ⌘+K and type “Shapes.”

 If this is your first time here, you’ll notice there are already default Product, Document, and Folder shapes defined and available to you in the left-hand panel.
 However, we recommend that you make your own shapes based on your requirements.
 Whenever you create a product, document, or folder, you assign its shape at the time of creation.
 You can’t change its shape later on.
 So you want to get your shapes in place before adding any items to the catalogue.